 The financial statements are prepared on an accruals basis.
 They are based on historical costs and do not take into account changing money values.
+The Company is a not for profit, for the purposes of preparing these financial statements.

 The following is a summary of the significant accounting policies adopted by the Company in the preparation of this financial report.
 The accounting policies have been consistently applied, unless otherwise stated.